CSA-RH/helm-gitops-sscsi_secrets/README.md

 # Requirements
 - Azure KeyVault (azkv) service will be used as the container of the secrets to be mounted in the pods.
 - SSCSI will retrieve the secrets from azkv and mount it in the pods.
 - SSCSI will have to be authenticated against the azkv service, for that a service principal will be used.
-A SP will have a key that must be protected, therefore this repo uses Bitnamy Sealed Secrets to encript the SP key, which will allow the encrypted key to be added to a Git repository.
+A SP will have a key that must be protected, therefore this repo uses Sealed Secrets to encript the SP key, which will allow the encrypted key to be added to a Git repository.
 - SSCSI by default mounts the retrived azkv secrets retrived as a volume in the pods, nonetheless we have an additional requirement to mount as a K8s secret as well (details bellow).

 # Objects created Manualy